open/close all folders

 Capt.
 Raymond Jacob "Ray" Holt (Andre Braugher)

-"Apparently my husband has invited you all to my birthday party.
-There is very little street parking.
-No gifts, no singing of ‘Happy Birthday.’
-Should be fun."The new commanding officer of the 99th Precinct, which is his first command.
+"I have zero interest in food.
+If it were feasible, my diet would consist entirely of flavorless beige smoothies containing all the nutrients required by the human animal."The new commanding officer of the 99th Precinct, which is his first command.
 Holt is an extremely stern, serious and rules-conscious man who is unimpressed by Peralta's antics.
 Although an extremely gifted detective, he has been denied his own command for years due to his open homosexuality, thus making him determined to distinguish himself and the 99th Precinct — and even more determined to rein in Peralta while doing so.

 - The Ace: This man can pretty much do ANYTHING.